It’s the same story every year.

 Standby generators up to 22kW will use mostly be either natural gas (NG) or liquid propane (LP), but if you're looking for a generator that runs on diesel, you'll need to step up to a liquid-cooled whole-house type that could cost considerably more.

 Both LP and diesel fuels will require tanks large enough to properly run the generator.
 Similarly, the natural gas meter and gas lines will need to be the correct size.

 Prior to installation, your contractor will verify this with you, but you can find this information in the installation manual on our product pages.

-Standby generators are rated by kilowatt (kW) (1 kW = 1,000 watts) which measures the generator's power output.
-When determining the power needs of your home, you'll first need to decide if you want to power your central air conditioner or HVAC equipment during a blackout, since it is the most power-hungry of devices in your home.
+The best way to determine the power needs of your home is to first decide if you want to power your central air conditioner or HVAC equipment during a blackout since it is the most power-hungry appliances in your home.